rafaelhlima/remove_blank_cells/README.md

 This extension is developed for LibreOffice Calc and its compatibility depends on the version being used:

-* For LibreOffice 7.1 or newer, use the [latest version](https://github.com/rafaelhlima/remove_blank_cells/releases/latest) of the extension.
+* For LibreOffice 7.2 and newer, use the [latest version](https://github.com/rafaelhlima/remove_blank_cells/releases/latest) of the extension.
-* For LibreOffice 7.0 or older, use version [0.9.1](https://github.com/rafaelhlima/remove_blank_cells/releases/tag/v0.9.1) of the extension, which does not have the latest features.
+* For LibreOffice 7.1 and older, use version [0.9.1](https://github.com/rafaelhlima/remove_blank_cells/releases/tag/v0.9.1) of the extension, which does not have the latest features.

 ## Compatibility with OpenOffice

 This extension is not developed for **Apache OpenOffice** and the latest releases use API that is only available for LibreOffice.

 Some users have reported that v0.9.1 works in OpenOffice.
 However, I would like to stress that it is not the aim of this extension to support **Apache OpenOffice**.

+## Reporting bugs

+If you come across any bugs in the extension, please create an **Issue** ticked and provide a detailed report on how to reproduce the issue.

+If the bug occurs in a specific data table, please attach a sample an ODS file to your issue to make it easier to confirm the and fix the bug.

 ## Contributing